A University in Motion. Apply now!

 Army ROTC gives you a wide range of experiences while you work toward your college degree.
 You’ll combine classroom instruction with hands-on training.
 Army ROTC Cadets meet once a week as a group for leadership laboratory, along with their regular ROTC academic class instruction.
 During lab, Cadets wear the Operational Camouflage Pattern (OCP) and conduct military and leadership training.

-The Mustang Battalion (AUM ROTC) is comprised of cadets from Auburn University at Montgomery (AUM), Troy University, Huntingdon University, Faulkner University, Alabama State University, and Troy-Montgomery.
-Prospective cadets desiring to become a member of the Mustang Battalion must be accepted to, and/or attend one of the aforementioned colleges or universities.
+Prospective Cadets desiring to become a member of the Mustang Battalion must be accepted to and /or attend one of the aforementioned colleges or universities.
 AUM is the host campus for the Mustang Battalion.

 Basic Course